joy-lorna/Financial-Risk-Register-LuxCap-Alternatives-S.A.-AIFM-/README.md

 - Executive reporting
 - Methodology documentation
-- Risk rationale
+- Risk commentary
-- Limitations and assumptions disclosure
+- Assumptions and limitations disclosure

 ---

+## How to Review This Project

+For the best review experience:

+### Step 1

+Open the Excel workbook and review:

+- Institutional Profile
+- Risk Register
+- Heat Map
+- Executive Summary

+### Step 2

+Review the KRI Dashboard, Control Testing Log and Action Tracker to understand the governance layer.

+### Step 3

+Read the Executive Risk Review to see how technical risk information is translated into management reporting.

+### Step 4

+Review the Methodology Note to understand the scoring framework, assumptions and limitations.

+---

 ## Regulatory Context

-This project is informed by concepts found within:
+This project is informed by concepts commonly associated with:

-- AIFMD (Directive 2011/61/EU)
+- Directive 2011/61/EU (AIFMD)
 - Commission Delegated Regulation (EU) No 231/2013
 - Luxembourg Law of 12 July 2013
 - CSSF Circular 18/698
 - ESMA Liquidity Stress Testing Guidelines
-- ISO 31000:2018
+- ISO 31000 Risk Management Principles

-These references provide contextual background only.
+These references provide business and regulatory context only.

-The project does **not** claim:

-- Regulatory approval
-- Supervisory validation
-- Regulatory compliance certification
-- Production implementation
-- Use by an actual regulated institution

 ---

 ## Limitations

 - All entities are fictional.
-- All assumptions are illustrative.
+- All risk assessments are illustrative.
 - Risk scores are based on professional judgement.
+- Regulatory references are included for contextual understanding.
 - The project is a portfolio demonstration and not a live risk framework.
-- Numerical thresholds should not be interpreted as regulatory limits.
+- Numerical thresholds should not be interpreted as regulatory requirements.
+- The project does not evidence regulatory compliance, supervisory approval or operational implementation.
-- Risk assessments should not be used for investment, legal or regulatory decision-making.
+- The project should not be used for investment, legal, regulatory or risk-management decision-making.

 ---